SmejkalJakub/doc-skeleton/source/index.rst

 To see all the extensions installed for this skeleton you can visit ``requirements.txt``.

+Go to ``conf.py`` to update project name and some other configuration files.

 To see more on how to make .rst documents you can visit the :doc:`example document </example/example_doc>`.